This post may contain affiliate links. Please see my disclosure policy for more details.

 This popular getaway off the Mornington Peninsula is best known for its population of little penguins.
 To watch them waddle in from the sea to find a bed for the night, buy a ticket for the very cute Penguin Parade.

 Phillip Island is also worth visiting for its rugged coastal scenery and nature.
-If you’re travelling on a budget, stay overnight at the very modern and eco-friendly YHA like I did:
+If you’re travelling on a budget, click the link below to check out the very modern and eco-friendly hostel I stayed at.

 Almost as famous as its coffee culture is Melbourne’s colourful street art.
 You can’t help but stumble upon it, especially in funky suburbs like Fitzroy, but popular spots include Hosier Lane and Union Lane.